List of Transjakarta corridors: Cross-border feeder

 Transjakarta Metrotrans buses at the Poris Plawad bus terminal, Tangerang.

-The cross-border feeder network connects several places of interest in Jakarta – including major stations and central stations of the main BRT corridors – with the neighboring satellite cities (targeting commuter residential area) with designated prefix code on all 15 routes, such as B for routes to Bekasi, D for Depok, P for Bogor, S for South Tangerang, and T for Tangerang and Tangerang Regency.
-The network is also known as Transjabodetabek, although it also refers to a premium bus service, sometimes has a similar look to Transjakarta buses, operated by different bus companies.
+The cross-border feeder network connects several places of interest in Jakarta – including major and central stations of the main BRT corridors – with the neighboring satellite cities (targeting commuter residential area), as well as the Soekarno–Hatta International Airport (Soetta).
+It is commonly known as Transjabodetabek, although it also refers to a premium bus service – sometimes has a similar look to Transjakarta buses – operated by different bus companies.
 All the services are classified as non-BRT as all of Transjakarta's BRT stations (except Ciledug, Puri Beta 1, and Puri Beta 2) are located in Jakarta, but some are partially integrated into BRT while others are fully disintegrated.
+All 18 routes have designated prefix code based on the destination of each routes, such as: